Our commitment to understanding the properties of our products, and their full impact, is enshrined in our Group product stewardship policy.

 Informing customers and meeting commitments

-For instance, we provide customers from the US electronics industry with documentation to help them ensure their compliance with the Dodd-Frank Act.
+For instance, we provide customers from the US electronics industry with documentation to help them check their compliance with the Dodd-Frank Act.
 We provide similar evidence to support compliance with other legislation, such as the Restriction of Hazardous Substances Directive and REACH.

 We complement our Group compliance programme with site-specific programmes to meet local or product-specific regulations.
 For example CCR, our refinery in Montreal, Canada, introduced a policy and procedures for responsible global supply chain management in 2012 to demonstrate that its gold is conflict-free and complies with high anti-money laundering standards.
 The policy also complies with guidelines from the OECD and the LMBA Responsible Gold Guidance.